-13.9 The council, or a committee of the council, may allow members of the public to make representations to or at a meeting, before any part of the meeting is closed to the public, as to whether that part of the meeting should be closed.
+14.9 The council, or a committee of the council, may allow members of the public to make representations to or at a meeting, before any part of the meeting is closed to the public, as to whether that part of the meeting should be closed.

-Note: Clause 13.9 reflects section 10A(4) of the Act.
+Note: Clause 14.9 reflects section 10A(4) of the Act.

-- 13.10 A representation under clause 14.9 is to be made after the motion to close the part of the meeting is moved and seconded. - 13.11 Where the matter has been identified in the agenda of the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, in order to make representations under clause 13.9, members of the public must first make an application to the council in the approved form.
-Applications must be received by 5 business days before the meeting at which the matter is to be considered. - 13.12 The Chief Executive Officer (or their delegate) may refuse an application made under clause 13.11.
-The Chief Executive Officer or their delegate must give reasons in writing for a decision to refuse an application. - 13.13 No more than 2 speakers are to be permitted to make representations under clause 13.9.
+- 14.10 A representation under clause 14.9 is to be made after the motion to close the part of the meeting is moved and seconded. - 14.11 Where the matter has been identified in the agenda of the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, in order to make representations under clause 14.9, members of the public must first make an application to the council in the approved form.
+Applications must be received by 5 days before the meeting at which the matter is to be considered.
+The Mayor/Chair may however seek representations from the floor at the meeting at their discretion.

-- 13.14 If more than the permitted number of speakers apply to make representations under clause 13.9, the Chief Executive Officer or their delegate may request the speakers to nominate from among themselves the persons who are to make representations to the council.
-If the speakers are not able to agree on whom to nominate to make representations under clause 13.9, the Chief Executive Officer or their delegate is to determine who will make representations to the council. - 13.15 The Chief Executive Officer (or their delegate) is to determine the order of speakers. - 13.16 Where the council or a committee of the council proposes to close a meeting or part of a meeting to the public in circumstances where the matter has not been identified in the agenda for the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, the chairperson is to invite representations from the public under clause 13.9 after the motion to close the part of the meeting is moved and seconded.
-The chairperson is to permit no more than 2 speakers to make representations in such order as determined by the chairperson. - 13.17 Each speaker will be allowed 2 minutes to make representations, and this time limit is to be strictly enforced by the chairperson.
+- 14.12 The Chief Executive Officer (or their delegate) may refuse an application made under clause 14.11.
+The Chief Executive Officer or their delegate must give reasons in writing for a decision to refuse an application. - 14.13 No more than 4 speakers are to be permitted to make representations under clause 14.9. - 14.14 If more than the permitted number of speakers apply to make representations under clause 13.9, the Chief Executive Officer or their delegate may request the speakers to nominate from among themselves the persons who are to make representations to the council.
+If the speakers are not able to agree on whom to nominate to make representations under clause 14.9, the Chief Executive Officer or their delegate is to determine who will make representations to the council. - 14.15 The Chief Executive Officer (or their delegate) is to determine the order of speakers. - 14.16 Where the council or a committee of the council proposes to close a meeting or part of a meeting to the public in circumstances where the matter has not been identified in the agenda for the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, the chairperson is to invite representations from the public under clause 14.9 after the motion to close the part of the meeting is moved and seconded.
+The chairperson is to permit no more than 2 speakers to make representations in such order as determined by the chairperson. - 14.17 Each speaker will be allowed 5 minutes to make representations, and this time limit is to be strictly enforced by the chairperson.
 Speakers must confine their representations to whether the meeting should be closed to the public.
 If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
 If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard.